CanzumDemir/resume-analyzer/README.md

 These are intentionally documented limitations rather than unfinished features required for the submitted core workflow.

+## Project status

+This repository contains the public CS50x version of AI Resume Analyzer.

+It represents an earlier stage of the project and was published as part of my CS50x final project.
+Development has continued privately since then, and the current version has evolved significantly in terms of architecture, security, reliability, and functionality.

+This repository is therefore mainly kept as a public snapshot of the project at the time of the CS50x submission.

 ## AI assistance and sources